Jisan-mia/string-methods/README.md

 ### 22. replaceAll

-- The `String.replaceAll(searchString, replaceString)` method replaces all occurrences of a substring in a string.
+- `String.replaceAll(searchString, replaceString)` method replaces all matches of the string with another string.
 - `searchString` can be either a string or a regular expression.
 - It returns a new string and does not modify the original string.
-- The second parameter can also be a function that takes the match as an argument.
+- The second parameter can also be a function that takes the matched substring as its argument.
 - Usage: `String.replaceAll(searchString, replaceFunction)`

 #### Examples